vanniktech/gradle-maven-publish-plugin/docs/central.md

 The publishing process for Maven Central consists of several steps

 1. A staging repository is created on Sonatype OSS
-2. The artifacts are uploaded to this staging repository
+2. The artifacts are uploaded/published to this staging repository
 3. The staging repository is closed
 4. The staging repository is released
 5. All artifacts in the released repository will be synchronized to maven central